 First, before applying to become an egg donor, women must meet certain criteria to ensure that egg donation is a good fit for them.
 These criteria include:

-If your application is accepted, you will then be asked to undergo a screening process.
-This process includes meetings with the fertility clinic, psychological testing, and medical testing.
-These tests can include infectious disease testing, drug screening, and a genetic risk assessment.
+If your application is accepted, you will then be asked to undergo a more detailed screening process.
+This process includes infectious disease testing, drug screening, and a genetic risk assessment.

 If all goes well, then you are approved to move forward with donation.
 The donation process includes ovarian stimulation medications and an egg retrieval procedure, just as in a standard in-vitro fertilization cycle.
 These eggs are then fertilized in a laboratory and given to the couple in need.

 Generally, the egg donation process is not painful, but as with any medical procedure, there is the chance for side effects.

 Some women may experience mild side effects from the injection that is used to stimulate the ovaries.
 These can include bruising at the injection site, mood swings, or tender breasts.
 While it’s normal to have a phobia of needles, the needle used to administer this medication is very thin and shouldn’t cause pain.
 Your fertility care provider can also help you learn how to administer the injection at home to make it as comfortable as possible.

 In rare cases, you can develop a condition known as ovarian hyperstimulation syndrome (OHSS) that can include cramping, bloating, nausea, and diarrhea.
 These symptoms usually go away within a week.
 However, if you do experience these symptoms, it’s important to report them to your doctor to avoid any further complications.